Emma exited the office with Thomas slowly behind her. Brandon had sat down next to Roger, taking an interest in the game he was playing.

 “He needs this?
 It must be a really bad fever if Jerry thought this would be the best thing for him.”
 Thomas waved the note around.
-“Alright, I’ll go fill out this prescription real quick.
+“All right, I’ll go fill out this prescription real quick.
 Roger, you’ll be next once I’m done.”

 Roger nodded in understanding.
 Emma took a look into the bag to see what her sister had got.
 She turned toward Brandon.